tomgxz/Kraken/REPORT.md

   }
   ```

-  For these to be rendered properly, I now needed to define the `elementEventListeners` function that was commented out in `addSection`.
-The hover functionality is added in via CSS, and the `elementEventListeners` function adds the selected element functionality so that the resize box can be held on visible.
+  To render these properly, I now needed to define the `elementEventListeners` function that was commented out in `addSection`.
+The hover functionality is added via CSS, and the `elementEventListeners` function adds the selected element functionality so that the resize box can be visible.
 Similarly to the `sectionEventListeners` function, it uses a `clearSelectedElements` function, like the `clearSelectedSections` function, to remove the `data-kraken-element-selected` tag from each element.
-To do this, it uses the `elements` function that returns a `NodeList` of all elements.
+It uses the `elements` function that returns a `NodeList` of all elements to do this.

   ```js
   // creates the event listeners for every element